Sportswear giant to give cash to sports teams

 “We have directly given $525,000 in humanitarian aid to the former workers and their families, provided job placement services and advocated for the workers, dedicating more resources to the former workers than any other brand.”

-On the ethical issues surrounding Adidas, Laura Mason stated: “Due diligence has been done as part of the process to arrive at this deal and Cheap viagra canada the Students’ Union is happy with the ethical standards Adidas adheres to.
+On the ethical issues surrounding Adidas, Laura Mason stated: “Due diligence has been done as part of the process to arrive at this deal and Viagra no prescriptions the Students’ Union is happy with the ethical standards Adidas adheres to.
 Some publicised concerns regarding the ethical nature of this partnership have been unfounded and factually inaccurate.
 I would ask that people make up their own minds using information available on the Adidas sustainability website.”

 Simon Gerry, Chief Executive of the Students’ Union, further addressed these issues: “There are specific [ethical] reasons that people came up with, so we took the issues to Adidas to question them before the contract was signed.
 The ethical issues were brought up, we have looked into them, and we are happy with the responses given.